jewelsofthought/neshama/site/posts/neshama/card1.md

 If one is of a specific shape, then that defines one's topology which will define a certain relationship with the world around one.

-## Infinity

-If we accept it all as infinite i.e. pieces of infinity, we accept G-d.
-Anything less is idolatry.
-Acceptin a system, a thing, an idea or a person as absolute and self-evident, is selling yourself short.

-We can only accept infinity in brief moments, if at all.

-By acknowledging the infinite, we accept that there is always another way.
-This is the path of the warrior, the explorer.
-Accepting the infinite in your life, making it manifest in the world around your &mdash; that is the way of spirit.

 ## Ultimate Good

 > The Supernal rests only on what is surrendered to him.